HaoLi12345/interactive_seg/README.md

 the console outputs from training and testing are saved in the [screenshot](https://github.com/HaoLi12345/interactive_seg/edit/main/screenshots) folder

 ## discussion
-**The corrective module** is useful and is embedded in the current version.
+**The corrective module** is useful and has been embedded in the current version.
 More details can be viewed in [previous work](https://github.com/MedICL-VU/PRISM).

 **Steps 3-6 should improve the results, but these haven't been coded yet.**